Recognizing Scam Peptide Vendors: Red Flags, COA Fraud & Payment Traps

 Website and Business Presence Red Flags

 Stock photos instead of real facility photos: Legitimate vendors invest in their operations.
-Websites using generic stock photos of “laboratory settings” (recognizable by reverse image search) instead of actual photos of their facility are a major red flag.
-Run every facility photo through Google Images or TinEye before trusting it.
+Websites using generic stock photos of laboratory settings are a major red flag.
+Run every facility photo through Google Images or TinEye reverse image search before trusting it.
+A real peptide vendor will have photos of actual equipment — not licensed stock imagery.

 COA Red Flags: The Quality Fraud Layer